HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/service-alerts/index.md

 ---

 The HSL Alerts API can be used to query real-time updates from the HSL fleet in GTFS-RT format.

-## API Documentation
-The hslalert service provides both GTFS-RT [service alerts](https://developers.google.com/transit/gtfs-realtime/guides/service-alerts) and [trip updates](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates).
+The API provides [service alerts](https://developers.google.com/transit/gtfs-realtime/guides/service-alerts) for disruptions (e.g. detours and significant delays) and [trip updates](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates) for cancelled trips.

 ## Endpoint
 `http://api.digitransit.fi/realtime/service-alerts/v1/`